Faena Art - Miami

 EDIACARAN MIND

-The Faena Beach will be activated by three monumental, immersive and participatory site-specific installations that are free and open to the public.
+The Faena Beach was activated by three monumental, immersive and participatory site-specific installations.

 120 DEGREE ARC EAST-SOUTHEAST